 All you need to put a rock star dinner out is a handful of ingredients.… Read the rest

 Let’s face it, tortilla chips are just plain good.
 They are the perfect compliment to guacamole, bean dip or as the base for nachos.
-That is, if they last long enough to get there before they’re bathed in salsa or pico de gallo and devoured.
-What could be better?
+That is, if they last long enough to get there before they’re bathed in salsa or pico de gallo and devoured.… Read the rest

 Today we’ve got the perfect quick and easy recipe for your game-day snacking or barbecue, because nobody wants to spend hours making a dip.
 Let’s face it, those chips need one.
 This is the one they need.
 And hey, we’ve made bean and cheese dips before, but you can never have enough variations on a bean dip in your arsenal.

 This dip can be served as shown, or modified in as many ways as there are toppings to add. … Read the rest

 Waking up in the morning should never be a dull affair rather, it should be the start of something great, right?
 Anything with a copious amount of Mexican chorizo is definitely exciting.
 See where I’m going here? why not start your day with a zesty punch of flavors that will keep you going all day long.… Read the rest

 There are several debates on the proper manufacture of carnitas.
 For the absolute purist, carnitas must be made by simmering meat in manteca (or lard) for a very long time.
 This isn’t really practical in many most home kitchens.
 It is much safer to do outside.
 It’s also a very labor-intensive method, as the pot has to be supervised at all times for safety reasons, so we’re not going there today.… Read the rest